• Skip to primary navigation

 Whatever the case, here’s to a future where this holiday is more about the indigenous people.
 After all, history should focus more on the people who were already here in the so-called ‘New World,’ not on the European interlopers who just happened upon it.

-Keep in mind, though, that Columbus remains a wanted man — for the sake of correcting the historical record.
+But iPINIONS urges you to keep in mind that Columbus remains a wanted man — for the sake of correcting the historical record.

 * This commentary was originally published on Indigenous Peoples Day 2023